Hitched RV and Space Rentals

 What is the RV Lifestyle?
 Well, there are two variations.
 One is more of a “weekend warrior” lifestyle, and the second is part-time or full time RV living.
 Both are nomadic, comfortable living with mobility and flexibility.

 Whether you’re a full-timer, part-timer, or a weekend warrior, the RV is simply your shelter while “camping around” and doing what you love outdoors.
-It’s all related to being outside, exploring, or following your sport or hobby.
+It’s all related to being outside, exploring, or following your work, sport, or hobby.
 So, if you put all of these things together, you get a sense of the RV lifestyle.

 Technology has opened up all kinds of possibilities for the young and the old.
 Millennials typically think mobile, so an RV can be a really good option for developers, writers, and other careers that don’t require you to be at an office desk 8-5 everyday.
+Even traveling nurses and other traveling workers are buying RV’s and hitting the road.

 Most people ask why, but the young ask why not?
 What a great mantra!
-The young and old are adopting the nomadic RV Lifestyle at a very fast rate, well over one million full-timers, approaching 2 million people are on the road right now!
+The young and old are adopting the nomadic RV Lifestyle at a very fast rate.
+Well over one million full-timers, approaching 2 million people are on the road right now!

 Working on the road

-With access to multiple mobile networks that keep getting better and better, we can stay connected to friends and family, charities we love (like Jack’s Helping Hand), and also our work.
+With Starlink and access to multiple mobile networks that keep getting better and better, we can stay connected to friends and family, charities we love (like Jack’s Helping Hand), and also our work.
 Every morning Alexa makes sure we wake to KCBX, and our 960 watts of solar panels keep our AGM batteries topped up to provide all the power we need.

 Mission